Martin Donnelly (sportsman): Later life

 After four first-class matches in 1950, Courtaulds transferred the newly married Donnelly to their Sydney office to assume a managerial role.
+He left soon after settling in Sydney where he owned a news agency.
 He developed a preference for fishing over cricket.

 Despite having played only 13 of his 131 first-class matches in New Zealand, and in only seven Test matches, none of which were in New Zealand, he was elevated to the New Zealand Sports Hall of Fame in 1990.
 He died in Sydney on 22 October 1999, survived by his wife, three sons and one daughter.

 Donnelly House, one of four houses at New Plymouth Boys' High School, is named in his honour.

 Wesley Harte wrote Martin Donnelly: His Record-By-Innings in 1990.
 A biography titled Martin Donnelly: New Zealand Cricket's Master Craftsman was written by Rod Nye and published in 1999.